theupshift/chrdev/posts/2020-06-20-Most-valuable-developer-linux-notebooks-in-2020.md

 I fell in love with [Pop!_OS](https://pop.system76.com/) by [System76](https://system76.com/).

-Ubuntu 20.04 also looks gorgeous and made we want to go back to the Linux side.
+Ubuntu 20.04 also looks gorgeous and made me want to go back to the Linux side.

 So I started looking for a worthy laptop for the job, with excellent support for Linux, and these are my findings.